-Viking Link is being jointly developed by National Grid through National Grid Viking Link Limited and its other subsidiaries, and Energinet.dk, the Danish transmission system operator.
+Viking Link is a joint venture between National Grid and Energinet, the Danish transmission system operator.

-In the UK, the National Grid group runs the systems that deliver gas and electricity across the entire country.
-In the north-eastern US states, the group provides power directly to millions of customers.
-The group holds a vital position at the centre of the energy system, joining everything up.
+In the UK, the National Grid Group runs the systems that deliver gas and electricity across the entire country.
+In the north eastern US, the Group provides power directly to millions of customers.
+The Group holds a vital position at the center of the energy system, joining everything up.

-Energinet.dk is an independent public enterprise owned by the Danish state as represented by the Ministry of Energy, Utilities and Climate.
+Energinet is an independent public enterprise owned by the Danish state as represented by the Ministry of Energy, Utilities and Climate.
 It owns, operates and develops the Danish electricity and gas transmission systems.

-Energinet.dk’s mission is to provide reliable energy for society.
+Energinet’s mission is to provide reliable energy for society.
 Its duty is to supply electricity and gas to all Danish citizens, businesses and institutions – now, tomorrow and in the years to come.
 Its vision is to balance in a sustainable energy system.
 Through international and market-based solutions, a balance must be struck between the short and long-term perspectives, between the interests of consumers and producers, and between national and international initiatives in step with the transition to renewable energy.

-Energinet.dk has been operating HVDC interconnectors since 1965 and also owns and operates several electricity interconnectors to Germany, Sweden and Norway.
+Energinet has been operating HVDC interconnectors since 1965 and also owns and operates several electricity interconnectors to Germany, Sweden and Norway.

 Developing further interconnection is an important strategic goal for Energinet as they support the effective integration of Danish wind power and help to ensure that Danish society benefits as much as possible from investment in wind power.
 Working with partners, Energinet is developing more interconnectors to Germany, The Netherlands and Great Britain.